kiwi0fruit/pandoctools/README.md

 * [**Pandoc**](https://pandoc.org/), [**Jupyter**](http://jupyter.org/), [**pandoc-crossref**](https://github.com/lierdakil/pandoc-crossref) (dependence) - classical tools.
 * [**Pandoctools CLI app**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/cli): profile manager of text processing pipelines.
 It stores short bash scripts - called profiles - that define chain operations over text.
 They are mostly Pandoc filters but any CLI text filter is OK.
 Profiles can be used to convert any document of choise in the specified manner.
 * [**Knitty**](https://github.com/kiwi0fruit/knitty) (dependence): Knitty is a Pandoc filter and another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
 Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
-Can even export to Jupyter ipynb notebooks.
+Can even export to .html, .pdf, [Jupyter .ipynb notebooks](https://pandoc.org/MANUAL.html#creating-jupyter-notebooks-with-pandoc) and any other [Pandoc output formats](https://pandoc.org/MANUAL.html#general-options).
 You can use [ipynb-py-convert](https://github.com/kiwi0fruit/ipynb-py-convert) to convert .ipynb to .py to use with Knitty.
 * [**SugarTeX**](https://github.com/kiwi0fruit/sugartex) (dependence): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
 * [**Pyppdf**](https://github.com/kiwi0fruit/pyppdf) (dependence): Pyppeteer PDF.
 Prints html output to pdf via patched Pyppeteer.
 * [**Prism.js**](https://github.com/PrismJS/prism) and [**github-markdown-css**](https://github.com/sindresorhus/github-markdown-css) (integrated): used for default to PDF conversion (but with borrowing from [Default_args](https://github.com/kiwi0fruit/pandoctools/blob/master/pandoctools/sh/Default_args) to custom profile you can use them with to HTML conversion too).